robtweed/mg-webComponents/TUTORIAL.md

           webComponents.addComponent('step1', define_step1());

 - the DOM element to which your assembly of components is to be appended.
-In our case we'll add our component assembly to the <body> tag of our web page.
+In our case we'll add our component assembly to the &lt;body&gt; tag of our web page.

 - the context object that we defined in the earlier step above.